Review: Disney’s Yacht Club Resort

 - All of the value resorts–Disney’s All-Star Sports, All-Star Music, and All-Star Movies, its Pop Century Resort, and its Art of Animation Resort–have strong kid appeal.

-The kid appeal of the Yacht Club Resort, such as it is, comes from its pool, not its design, architecture, or theme.
+The kid appeal of the Yacht Club Resort, such as it is, comes from its pool and beach, not its design, architecture, or theme.

-Stormalong Bay, the pool that the Beach Club and Yacht Club share, is the most fun and kid-appealing pool at Walt Disney World.
+Stormalong Bay, the pool that the Beach Club and Yacht Club share, is the most fun and kid-appealing pool among the Disney-owned resorts.

-Otherwise, nothing about the design or architecture of the Yacht Club shouts out that it was built for kids.
-It is in fact rather austere.
+Otherwise, nothing about the design or architecture of the Yacht Club shouts out that it was built for kids, and in fact it feels formal and austere to many of them.

 All of the Epcot resorts are convenient to Epcot and Disney’s Hollywood Studios.
 Epcot is a moderate walk from the Yacht Club, and the Studios are a longer walk or a boat ride away.
 (Epcot can also be accessed by boat.)